-Similarly, just because your product doesn’t suit that particular customer doesn’t mean they wouldn’t recommend you to others.
+Similarly, just because your product doesn’t suit that particular customer doesn’t mean they wouldn’t recommend you to others, given a better fit.

 If someone is willing to recommend you elsewhere, you can ask them to leave a testimonial or review for you to use.
 Not all churn is negative.

 3 Free customer exit survey tools